 - A Guide to Grants for Individuals in Need: a comprehensive guide to funding available to those in hardship, including local, disability-related and religious charities.

 All these publications and more are available to buy from the Directory of Social Change website, where you can also find additional resources.

 Find out more

-The following Trusts and Foundations support students at music conservatoires, however, they do not accept direct applications.
+Please note that the following Trusts and Foundations do not accept direct applications from students.
 Candidates must be nominated by the Heads of Faculty and the Director of the RCM, and this process cannot be initiated by the student.